History of The Last of Us in Timeline

 November 2022: The Last of Us: Escape the Dark Announced

-In November 2022, The Last of Us: Escape the Dark, produced by Naughty Dog and Themeborne, was announced.
+In November 2022, The Last of Us: Escape the Dark, a tabletop game produced by Naughty Dog and Themeborne, was announced.
+The game allows up to five players to explore locations and escape enemies.

-As of December 2022, the entire The Last of Us franchise had sold more than 37 million copies.
+As of December 2022, The Last of Us franchise had sold more than 37 million copies.

-On January 15, 2023, The Last of Us television series debuted on HBO and HBO Max.
+On January 15, 2023, The Last of Us TV series debuted on HBO and HBO Max, starring Pedro Pascal and Bella Ramsey as Joel and Ellie.

 January 2023: Franchise Sales Milestone

-As of January 2023, The Last of Us franchise had sold over 37 million games, contributing to its expansion into other media.
+As of January 2023, The Last of Us franchise had sold over 37 million games, marking a significant sales milestone.

-By January 2023, Druckmann stated that "there's more story to tell" regarding a possible third main installment in The Last of Us series.
+In January 2023, Druckmann mentioned that "there's more story to tell" regarding a possible third main installment in The Last of Us series.

-March 2023: The Last of Us Part I Windows Release
+March 2023: The Last of Us Part I Release on Windows

-In March 2023, The Last of Us Part I was released for Windows.
+In March 2023, The Last of Us Part I was released on Windows.

 On March 28, 2023, The Last of Us Part I was released for Windows.

-In 2023, Druckmann said he had written a short story after the first game was released about Ellie's mother, which was intended to be adapted into an animated short film, but "it fell apart".
+In 2023, Neil Druckmann said a short story about Ellie's mother, intended for an animated short film, was incorporated into the television adaptation after the short film fell apart.

 2023: Haunted House Attraction

-To celebrate the first game's tenth anniversary in 2023, a haunted house was established at Universal Orlando from September 1 and Universal Studios Hollywood from September 7 as part of Halloween Horror Nights (HHN), ending October 31.
+In 2023, to celebrate the first game's tenth anniversary, a haunted house was established at Universal Orlando from September 1 and Universal Studios Hollywood from September 7 as part of Halloween Horror Nights, ending October 31.

 January 2024: The Last of Us Part II Remastered Release